JoaoPRSousa/byside-challenge/README.md

 ### File
 The file will only have a name.
 Regarding the extension of the file, it is included in the name.

+Later on, an abstract class **FileSystem** was created to include the common methods and attributes of both of previously mentioned classes.